Earlier Francis Marion Symposium 2008-2012

 Dr. Joe Stukes as Henry “Light Horse” Harry Lee, Joe concludes.
 (Most presenters are linked to their talk on Youtube)

-Many Thanks to our Sponsors & helpers, 2012:
+Many Thanks to our Sponsors and helpers, 2012:

 Thanks to 2012 participants from:

-CA, GA, MA, MD, NC, VA, WI & all over SC:
+CA, GA, MA, MD, NC, VA, WI and all over SC:

 Alcolu, Blacksburg, Bluffton, Camden, Cameron, Charleston, Columbia, Florence, Gable, Hilton Head, Inman, Kingstree, Little River, Lugoff, Manning, McClellanville, Moncks Corner, Moore, Myrtle Beach, Olanta, Pamlico, Pawleys Island, Pineville, Rock Hill, Seabrook, St Matthews, Summerton, Sumter, Turbeville.